MicrosoftDocs/VBA-Docs/api/Word.CoAuthor.md

 Use  **CoAuthors** (_index_), where _index_ is the index number to return a single **CoAuthor** object.

+> [!NOTE]
- **Note**  When a new co author begins to edit the document, it can take up to one minute or longer for the co author to appear in the document.
+> When a new co author begins to edit the document, it can take up to one minute or longer for the co author to appear in the document.

 ## Example